 Halting incitement against Israel in the Palestinian media, educational system and all other Palestinian institutions, and turning the Palestinian media and educational system from their current anti-Israel mode to recognition of Israel and developing peaceful and good neighborly relations between Jews and Arabs.

 The confiscation of illegal weapons held by Palestinian civilians and the removal of weapons held by the PA forces in excess of those permitted under the agreement to areas outside PA territory.

 The size of the PA police must be reduced to the level permitted under the agreement.

 The Permanent Status

 The overall objectives for the final status with the Palestinians are: to end the conflict between Israel and the Palestinians on the basis of a stable, sustainable agreement and replace confrontation with cooperation and good neighborliness, while safeguarding Israel's vital interests as a secure and prosperous Zionist and Jewish state.

 The Likud government will honor all the international agreements signed by its predecessors and strive to achieve a final status arrangement with the Palestinians.
-The only way to reach a final status arrangement is via dialogue and
+The only way to reach a final status arrangement is via dialogue and political negotiations.

 The permanent status arrangement will minimize the security dangers implicit in the Oslo accords.
 The primary such danger is the presence and the possible expansion of the Palestinian security forces within close range of Israel's population centers, government offices, emergency warehouses and staging areas of the Israel Defense Forces.

 The permanent status arrangement shall be based on the following principles: